Interview with Benjamin French, MD, MSc

-The residency program at Washington University in St. Louis was an excellent stepping-stone towards my career.
-Barnes Jewish Hospital has a diverse patient population and a very wide variety of surgical cases, from easy cases to uniquely difficult.
-My experiences prepared me for all of the patients and cases I came across after residency.
-I felt comfortable tackling challenging cases.
+The residency program at WashU was an excellent stepping-stone toward my career.
+Barnes-Jewish Hospital has a diverse patient population and offers a wide variety of surgical cases, ranging from routine to uniquely challenging.
+My experiences during residency prepared me for all the patients and cases I encountered afterward.
 During fellowship, I met many colleagues who trained elsewhere and had not encountered many of the procedures or cases I had routinely seen at Washington University.
 Secondly, many faculty members at Washington University were very helpful in promoting my future, helping me grow professionally and personally.
 Lastly, Washington University was regarded with respect at all of my post-fellowship job interviews, which helped set me apart from other applicants.

 My number one advice for applicants is to find a place that aligns with your future goals.
 If you are unsure what your goals are at this time, find a place that gives you the opportunity to explore all the options.
 When I started my residency, I had originally wanted to go into critical care.
 Luckily at Washington University, we had an enormous amount of exposure to all of the various anesthesia specialties, and I was able to find my true calling in the field of interventional pain management.
 Find a place where you will get the best training because those four years will define your future.
 My four years at Washington University really prepared me for the world after residency, and I will always be grateful to my mentors for the excellent quality of my training.